About the Pittsburgh Mercy Parish Nurse & Health Ministry Program

 Information about community resources

-We invite faith communities, faith-based organizations, and care providers who are interested in learning more about faith community nursing and health ministry to contact us at 412-232-5815.
+We invite faith communities, faith-based organizations, and care providers who are interested in learning more about faith community nursing, health ministry, and/or a wholistic-care approach (whole-person health), balancing body, mind, and spirit to contact Bill Connolly at 412-759-5115.

 The Pittsburgh Mercy Parish Nurse & Health Ministry Program began as a collaborative partnership between Pittsburgh Mercy and 10 churches – seven Roman Catholic, two Lutheran, and one United Church of Christ – located in medically underserved communities in the City of Pittsburgh.
 Seven part-time registered nurses brought healing and wholeness to vulnerable populations, including women, children, and frail older adults.